 Oaxaca is one of the best places to visit in Mexico.
 This beauiful city is pieceful and has a nice bohemian atmosphere.
 While walking through Oaxaca city center, you will pass museums, markets, art galleries and countless coffeeshops and restaurants.
 You can stroll around for hours and enjoy squares, churches, colonial buildings, botanical gardens and colorful street art.
-Check out my article with the best things to do in Oaxaca city, Mexico.
-I have made a list of the best things to do in Oaxaca city, Mexico.
+In the next artticle you’ll read everything you want to know about the best things to do in Oaxaca city, Mexico.